Rosemary Herb

 The Herb of Love and Romance

 The rosemary herb is linked with love and romance.
+A culinary garden herb that is a must to grow this season.
 The scent alone is a beautiful, sensual fragrance.
 Add a sprig to a loving-cup at a wedding, as in years gone by, so the husband will remain faithful to his loving bride.

 Although this herb is known for love and the “herb of remembrance”, this herb has many other herbal remedies and health benefits.